 Offers several benefits

 Several studies have established that the Prickly Pear Cactus is effective in treating Type 2 diabetes.
 It can help by decreasing the sugar level in the blood of people suffering from Type 2 diabetes.
 The plant also helps in keeping cholesterol under control, while also helping to deal with obesity.

-The Prickly Pear Cactus also has some effective anti-inflammatory properties.
-These anti-inflammatory properties help to cure a person out of hangovers, by lessening the unpleasant effects of alcohol on the human body.
+The Prickly Pear Cactus is also bestowed with certain effective anti-inflammatory qualities.
+This makes the Prickly Pear Cactus an effective cure to hangovers, as it lessens the unpleasant effects of alcohol on the human body.

 How fast do Prickly Pear Cactus grow?

 The growth of the Prickly Pear Cactus is rather slow.
 As compared to other general houseplants, the Prickly Pear Cactus has a rather gradual growth.
 However, this growth rate is different in different varieties of the plant.

 The Opuntia Prickly Pear Cactus or the Nopal plant is a versatile plant.
 It can easily be grown in a variety of outdoor and indoor spaces.

 When it comes to growing a Prickly Pear Cactus indoors, it is a very easy and efficient process.
 One can easily grow a potted Prickly Pear Cactus indoors, but only with proper care.